Automotive safety: 1950s

 In 1955, a USAF surgeon who advised the US Surgeon General wrote an article on how to make cars safer for those riding in it.
 Aside from the usual safety features, such as seat belts and padded dashboards, bumper shocks were introduced.

 In 1956, Ford tried unsuccessfully to interest Americans in purchasing safer cars with their Lifeguard safety package.
 (Its attempt nevertheless earns Ford Motor Trends "Car of the Year" award for 1956.)

 In 1958, the United Nations established the World Forum for Harmonization of Vehicle Regulations, an international standards body advancing auto safety.
 Many of the most life saving safety innovations, like seat belts and roll cage construction were brought to market under its auspices.
 That same year, Volvo engineer Nils Bohlin invented and patented the three-point lap and shoulder seat belt, which became standard equipment on all Volvo cars in 1959.
 Over the next several decades, three-point safety belts were gradually mandated in all vehicles by regulators throughout the industrialised world.

 In 1959, American Motors Corporation offered the first optional head rests for the front seat.
-Also in 1959, the Cadillac Cyclone concept by Harley Earl had "a radar-based crash-avoidance system" located in the on the nose cones of the vehicle that would make audible and visual signals to the driver if there were obstacles in the vehicle's path.
+Also in 1959, the Cadillac Cyclone concept by Harley Earl had "a radar-based crash-avoidance system" located on the nose cones of the vehicle that would make audible and visual signals to the driver if there were obstacles in the vehicle's path.